canknbr/blog-with-nextjs/README.md

 Blog page management and routing with Next.js
 Data management for blog posts and categories with Sanity.io Design of the blog pages with Tailwind CSS
-License
-This project is licensed under the MIT license.